khushimadan/Xylophone-App/README.md

 # Xylophone

-Used Flutter to create a simple musical instrument app which plays Xylophone sounds
+A simple musical instrument app which plays Xylophone sounds.
+- Used Flutter along with Dart to create this mini project